Laundry For A Large Family

 The takeaway here is that by having them all be the same color, whatever color you choose, it is easy to throw a load of them in all together whenever you notice it is needed instead of having to separate out a rainbow of colors.

 Tip #5 Put the laundry away as soon as it is done

 This requires discipline on your part, but it is possibly the most important piece of advice here.
 There was definitely a time early in my marriage when I had the mindset that it made sense to wait until all laundry for the day was done before putting it away.
 So I’d lay the clean stuff on my bed, or the dining room table, or in a basket.
 And more often than not, I’d get busy doing other things and not ever get to putting it away.
 Sometimes, the task had become overwhelming because multiple loads of clothes had accumulated on my pile.

 If you just put the laundry away right when it’s done, it only takes a couple minutes since it’s only one load of clothes, you won’t have clean clothes cluttering up your space, and you’ll be able to check one thing off your to-do list!
 Just do it!

 *Bonus Tip* Be Flexible!

-Your laundry routine will likely evolve as your family grows and passes through various stages, like cloth diapering, muddy and painted toddler clothes, rocks/treasures in pockets, constant grass stains, benzoyl peroxide bleached teenage clothes, sweaty athletic uniforms, the list goes on.
-In my family’s current season of life, we have a little of everything, so I hope you will find these tips helpful to you as well!
+Your laundry routine will likely evolve as your family grows and progresses through various stages.
+Some of my family’s laundry phases have included cloth diapering, potty-training, muddy and painted toddler clothes, rocks and treasures in pockets, constant grass stains, benzoyl peroxide bleached teenage clothes, sweaty athletic uniforms, and the list goes on.
+In my family’s current season of life, we have a little of everything!